encode/django-rest-framework/docs/api-guide/serializers.md

 The `BaseSerializer` class is also useful if you want to implement new generic serializer classes for dealing with particular serialization styles, or for integrating with alternative storage backends.

-The following class is an example of a generic serializer that can handle coercing arbitrary objects into primitive representations.
+The following class is an example of a generic serializer that can handle coercing arbitrary complex objects into primitive representations.

     class ObjectSerializer(serializers.BaseSerializer):
         """